 Now, read it again.
 Slowly.
 Let it sink in.
 Go find yourself.
 Find some adventure!
 And live well!

 THEY’RE HERE!
 My wonderfully talented friend, Brandie Britt, designed three beautiful drawings for our Endo coloring contest!
-(If you love the designs and want to help out a wonderful single mom, click here.
-She and her son are near and dear to my heart…love you BB&kiddo).
 The contest is open to EndoSisters worldwide!

 Why are we having a coloring contest?
 It’s simple!
 I wanted a fun way for you and I to share a few things:

 Where our Endometriosis is located in our bodies, or

 How Endometriosis makes us feel, or